Schnommus/echronos-lwip/README.md

 # Repository README

+# WHAT IS THIS:

+Demonstration of eChronos ported to TI Connected Launchpad:
+    - Cortex M4F core, chip is TM4C1294
+    - lwIP ported to eChronos scheduler (Kochab)
+    - Kochab modified to include message queues
+    - Some other changes (this is a sandbox!)

+Currently uses some experimental features that have not made it into origin/development yet.

 ## Overview

 The eChronos RTOS is a real-time operating system (RTOS) originally developed by NICTA and Breakaway Consulting Pty.
 Ltd.